Scarlett Johannson in Jurassic World: Rebirth

 Anthony Mackie as Sam Wilson plays a great sidekick to Cap.
 He turns in a subtly fantastic performance.

 And so does Black Widow as the other co-goody.
+How can you not admire Scarlett Johansson?

 But Widow’s got me worried something fierce.
 She’s up to something fishy.